KrizziDev/KrizziDev/README.md

 ## Hi there, I'm Oskar Brudz - Krizzi :wave:

-### I'm a FrontEnd Developer
+### I'm a FrontEnd Developer & Graphic Designer

-- 🧐 I'am currently learning React, TypeScript and Lua
+- 🧐 I'am currently learning React, TypeScript and Lua.
 - 😎 I communicate in English and Polish.
-- 🤔 I'm currently working on a GTA V server
+- 🤔 I'm currently working on a GTA V server.

 #### Contact with me: